xamarin/xamarin-macios/docs/website/mtouch-errors.md

 The accepted format is `[+|-]optimization-name`, where `optimization-name` is one of the values listed in the error message.

+See [Build optimizations](https://developer.xamarin.com/guides/cross-platform/macios/build-optimization/) for a complete description of each optimization.

 # MT1xxx: Project related error messages

 ### MT10xx: Installer / mtouch